neubig/nlp-from-scratch-assignment-fall2024/README.md

 The testing (and analysis) data will be the data that you use to make sure that your system is working properly.
 In order to do so, you will want to annotate enough data so that you can get an accurate estimate of how your system is doing, and if any improvements to your system are having a positive impact.
 Some guidelines on this,

 + *Domain Relevance*: Your test data should be similar to the data that you will finally be tested on (questions about LTI and CMU).
 Use the knowledge resources mentioned above to curate your test set.
-+ *Diversity*: Your test data should cover a wide range of questions about LTI and CMU.
++ *Diversity*: Your test data should cover a wide range of questions Pittsburgh and CMU.
 + *Size*: Your test data should be large enough to distinguish between good and bad models.
 If you want some guidelines about this, see the lecture on experimental design and human annotation.[^2]
 + *Quality*: Your test data should be of high quality.
 We recommend that you annotate it yourself and validate your annotations within your team.